782453/SystemCheckup/README.md

 ## Disclaimer

-This tool performs low-level system operations including file deletion, registry modification, service configuration, startup entry removal, and forced system restarts. **Use at your own risk.**

-By using SystemCheckup, you acknowledge and agree that:

-- You are solely responsible for any outcomes resulting from the use of this script
-- The author provides no guarantees regarding data integrity, system stability, or fitness for any particular purpose
-- Some tools will **permanently delete files**, modify the Windows registry, or restart your system without further warning
-- It is strongly recommended to **create a manual backup or system restore point** before running any tool
-- The author shall not be held liable for any data loss, system damage, or other issues arising from the use of this software

-This script is provided as-is, without warranty of any kind.

----

-## Disclaimer

 This tool performs low-level system operations including file deletion, registry modification, service configuration, and system restarts. **Use it at your own risk.**

 By using SystemCheckup, you acknowledge and agree that: